New Mexico Legalizes Recreational Cannabis

 • Employers are not restricted in their ability to prohibit or take adverse employment action against an employee based on impairment by or possession of intoxicating substances at work or during work hours.

-• Employers are not required to do anything that would cause them to be noncompliant with or in violation of federal law, federal regulations, or that would result in a loss of a federal contract or funding.
+• Employers are not required to do anything that would cause them to be noncompliant with or in violation of federal law or regulations or that would result in a loss of a federal contract or funding.

 • The Act does not prevent the right of an employer to adopt and implement a written zero-tolerance policy regarding the use of cannabis products.
 The policy may permit discipline or termination of an employee based on a positive drug test that indicates any amount of delta-9-tetrahydrocannabinol or delta-9-tetrahydrocannabinol metabolite.

-The Act does not apply to any employee that is subject to Title 2 of the federal Railway Labor Act.
-The Act is not designed to invalidate, diminish, or interfere with a collective bargaining agreement.
+The Act does not apply to any employee subject to Title 2 of the federal Railway Labor Act.
+It is not designed to invalidate, diminish, or interfere with a collective bargaining agreement.

 Useful Definitions